DiamondAhuja/Discord-Quiz-Update-Bot/README.md

 # Discord-Quiz-Update-Bot
-Made a discord bot to notify whenever there's a new quiz out on avenue 2 learn
+Made a discord bot to notify whenever there's a new quiz posted on avenue 2 learn